superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

 Self-hosted registry
 ---------------------

-This release includes major improvements to the self-hosted registry.
+This release includes major improvements to the [self-hosted registry](https://github.com/dotcloud/docker-registry).
 It is now much easier to store and distribute docker images privately within your organization.
 You can also combine multiple registries to reflect your organization: for example, you might store your open-source images on the public registry, company-wide base images on a company-wide registry, application nightly builds in a team-specific registry, and so on.

-Setting up your own registry requires installing the Python application [docker-registry](https://github.com/dotcloud/docker-registry).
-This operates completely independently from the Central Registry where you push and pull public repositories (like `ubuntu` and `samalba/hipache`), and it also operates completely independently from the [Central Index](https://index.docker.io).
-That means your self-hosted registry is private and not searchable.
-You can decide who has access to it by controlling access to the server where you run it.
+Self-hosted registries are completely independent of the [public registry](http://index.docker.io): images stored on it are completely private and not publicly searchable or accessible in any way.
+You can control access to your registry using standard HTTP proxying and authentication.

+To find out which registry an image comes from, simply look at its name: the URL of the registry is used as a prefix.
+For example, `images.myorganization.com/ubuntu` refers to an image in the `images.myorganization.com` registry.
+Image names with no URL, like `ubuntu` or `shykes/couchdb` always refer to the public registry.

+To pull an image from a registry, simply include the registry url in the image name:

+    docker pull myregistry.mydomain.com/myapp

-To push or pull to a repository on your own registry, you must prefix the tag with the address of the registry's host, like this:
+Conversely, to push an image to a registry, you must first tag it with the appropriate name:

     # Tag to create a repository with the full registry location.
-    # The location (e.g. localhost.localdomain:5000) becomes
+    # The location (e.g. myregistry.mydomain.com) becomes
     # a permanent part of the repository name
-    docker tag 0u812deadbeef localhost.localdomain:5000/repo_name
+    docker tag 0u812deadbeef myregistry.mydomain.com/myapp

-    # Push the new repository to its home location on localhost
+    # Push the new repository to its home location
-    docker push localhost.localdomain:5000/repo_name
+    docker push myregistry.mydomain.com/myapp

-Once a repository has your registry's host name as part of the tag, you can push and pull it like any other repository, but it will **not** be searchable (or indexed at all) in the Central Index, and there will be no user name checking performed.
-Your registry will function completely independently from the Central Index.
+And that's it!
+No other configuration necessary.

 What's next?
 ============